clef/clef-wordpress/readme.txt

 * Feature: add framework for Clef affiliate referrals
 * Feature: add a shortcode for displaying the Clef settings
-* Bug fix: error where invite emails errored when there was a blank email
+* Bug fix: error where invite emails erred when there was a blank email
 * Bug fix: issue where Clef button displayed multiple times

 = 2.1 =